Konstantinosathlon/PIX/README.md

 # PIX

-A photo browser created in React.
+A photo browser web-app created with React.

-Able to search by keyword or keyword & color using the [unsplash](https://unsplash.com/developers) API
+Able to search by keyword or keyword + color using the [unsplash](https://unsplash.com/developers) API

-## Demo Video
+#### Demo Video

 [!video](https://user-images.githubusercontent.com/79989252/126050012-5a936eb2-9a92-45c1-8175-c46624e2b043.mp4)